johnbillion/wp-crontrol/readme.md

  * Edit, delete, and immediately run any cron events.
  * Add new cron events.
  * Bulk delete cron events.
- * Add, edit, and remove custom cron schedules.
+ * Add and remove custom cron schedules.

-The admin screen will show you a warning message if your cron system doesn't appear to be working (for example if your server can't connect to itself to fire scheduled cron events).
+WP Crontrol is aware of timezones, will alert you to events that have no actions or that have missed their schedule, and will show you a warning message if your cron system doesn't appear to be working (for example if your server can't connect to itself to fire scheduled cron events).

 ### Usage